EPFL-Center-for-Imaging/mousetumornet/README.md

 - [Install our package]()
 - [Follow our usage instructions]()

-## Input data requirements
+## Input data

 Make sure that your input data is compatible with our model.
-To check the integrity of your input data, read [Input data requirements](documentation/data_requirements.md).
+To check the integrity of your input data, read [Input data requirements](documentation/data_specs.md).

 **Sample data:** A few example images from our training dataset are available for download on [Zenodo](https://sandbox.zenodo.org/record/1205983/files/1493.tif). *The full training set is also there. [??]*